Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Invariant graphs: statements of the discrete case

-\begin{rmk} There are two cases which frequently occur in the practical applications. \begin{enumerate}[(1)] \item The invariant-stable case: $ \varepsilon_1 = 0 $.
-More particularly $ i $ is an invariant section of $ H $ (i.e. $\eta \equiv 0$ or $ i(u(m)) \in H_m(i(m)) $, $ m \in M $).
+\begin{rmk} There are two cases which frequently occur in practical applications. \begin{enumerate}[(1)] \item The invariant-stable case: $ \varepsilon_1 = 0 $.
+In particular, $ i $ is an invariant section of $ H $ (i.e. $\eta \equiv 0$ or $ i(u(m)) \in H_m(i(m)) $, $ m \in M $).
 We usually apply this case to obtain some invariant foliations; see e.g. \autoref{foliations}.

-\item The bounded-stable case: $ \varepsilon_1 = 1 $, i.e. $ \eta $ is orbitally bounded about $ u $.
+\item The bounded-stable case: $ \varepsilon_1 = 1 $.
 For instance, if $ M $ is a single point set, then all the constant sections belong to this case.
-Note that for this case, $ \eta $ might not be a bounded function.
-More particularly $ \sup_m\eta(m) < \infty $. \end{enumerate} \end{rmk}
+Note that in this case, $ \eta $ may not be a bounded function.
+In particular, $ \sup_m\eta(m) < \infty $. \end{enumerate} \end{rmk}